 The BankGiro Loterij Audience Award is given to the filmmaker of the film in the official selection with the highest average vote in the audience poll.

 Visitors of IFFR determine through a voting system which film is the audience favourite.
 The film with the highest average vote in the audience poll wins the BankGiro Loterij Audience Award.
-In 2019, the award will be handed out on Friday 1 February.
 The award includes a cash prize of €10.000.

 Capharnaüm by Nadine Labaki

 The Guilty by Gustav Möller

 The Dark Horse by James Napier (New Zealand)

 Matterhorn by Diederik Ebbinge (The Netherlands)